Sydney Secondary College Blackwattle Bay Campus

-The Blackwattle Bay Campus of the Sydney Secondary College is a government-funded co-educational dual modality comprehensive senior secondary day school, located in the inner-western Sydney suburb of Glebe, New South Wales, New South Wales, Australia.
+The Blackwattle Bay Campus of the Sydney Secondary College is a government-funded co-educational dual modality comprehensive senior secondary day school, located in the Inner West Sydney suburb of Glebe, Australia.

 Established in 1979 as Glebe High School, the campus caters for approximately 750 students in Year 11 and Year 12.
 Since 2005, the campus has served exclusively as the senior school of the Sydney Secondary College and its two junior campuses are Balmain and Leichhardt campuses.

 History

 Establishment of Glebe High School

 Discussions of creating a new high school in Glebe started around late 1977 with many local teachers rising concerns over the lack of accommodation for an increasingly large number of local students.
 Hearing these concerns, the NSW Department of Education agreed to investigate the demography and needs of the local area.
 As an outcome of this study, the Department of Education arranged to create a new high school in Glebe as a part of a new scheme and accommodate for the overflow of students from other schools in the local district.